 - allergy to diaper elastic chemicals: A linear, red rash across the belly and in the skin creases can indicate an allergic reaction to chemicals in disposable diaper elastic.
 This is a common occurrence when you change to a different brand of diapers.
 If it persists or recurs, you should contact your child's doctor.

 - other conditions: Diaper rashes are not exclusive to infants and young children.
 They can also affect other people with conditions such as incontinence and paralysis.

 - changing the diaper often

-- cleaning the skin gently and keeping it dry
+- cleaning the skin gently with mild soap and water and keeping it dry

 - avoiding products that may irritate the skin or cause pain (such as alcohol-containing wipes)